Your guide to 15-year fixed mortgages

 The lender may also ask for additional documentation, like bank statements or tax returns.
 The exact thresholds for these requirements will vary based on the lender you choose and the type of loan.
 However, the same general underwriting guidelines will apply.

-Advantages and risks of a 15-year fixed mortgage
+Pros and cons of a 15-year fixed mortgage

 Whether or not a 15-year mortgage is right for you will come down to your specific financial circumstances and goals.
 That said, we’ve compiled a general list of potential pros and cons to help you decide if this is a loan option you may be interested in pursuing.